 Recommended: To learn the difference between debt fund and fixed deposit

-The following table shows the taxation of HDFC Debt Mutual Funds –
+The following table shows the taxation of HDFC Debt Mutual Funds for investments made till March 31st 2023 –

 |Short Term Capital Gains (STCG)||Long Term Capital Gains (LTCG)|